 But love isn’t the only reason your dog wants to be your #1 sidekick 4eva.
 You might just be a messy eater and your pup sticks around to catch the Cheeto that will inevitably fall out of your hands.
 Doggy serendipity, if you will.

 Another study done on relationships between dogs in packs found that dogs are more likely to follow the most friendly dog, not the pack leader.
-So the fact that your dog follows you around like a groupie looking for an autograph might suggest that your pup feels safe around you, and that means you’re doing something right.
+So why does my dog follow me?
+Well the fact that your dog follows you around like a groupie looking for an autograph might suggest that your pup feels safe around you, and that means you’re doing something right.
 So keep giving out those belly rubs and ear scratches, you rad human! 😀

 Want More Articles Like This?